-In the old wood box in the bed of the pickup, the dogs howled and scratched to be let out.
+In the old wood box in the pickup’s bed, the dogs howled and scratched to be out.
 His father handed Josh a bottle of water.

 “I’m gonna give you a half hour head start.
 You best use every second of it them dogs are hungry this mormin.”

-“And I will appoint over them four kinds ,seith The Lord: the sword to slay and the dogs to tear, and the fowls of the heaven, and the beast to devour and destroy.”
+“And I will appoint over them four kinds, saith The Lord: the sword to slay and the dogs to tear, and the fowls of the heaven, and the beast to devour and destroy.”

-He began to run jumping logs charging through the underbrush.
+He ran jumping logs charging through the underbrush.
 He swung on vines.
 He brushed his shoes on a dead possum.
 He walked on rocks.
-He had stolen black pepper from the kitchen table and now he sprinkled it behind him.
+He had stolen black pepper from the kitchen table, and now he sprinkled it behind him.

 Finally, he went to the river.
-Swimming against the current he quickly tired.
+He swam against the current, exhausted.

-He caught a glimpse of brown.
+He glimpsed brown.
 Terror griped his heart.
-Ruffian the leader of the dogs stood on an outcropping.
-More wolf than dog his huge chest heaved.
+Ruffian, the leader of the dogs, stood on an outcropping.
+More wolf than dog, his huge chest heaved.
 The boy dove under the water.
 He swam for all he was worth.
 Josh felt the impact of the Ruffian‘s body hitting the water and swam faster.
 The dog came after the boy.
 If Ruffian attacked him under water, the boy would drown.
 He stood a better chance on land.
 Josh’s feet touched bottom.
 Leaping from the river, he ran upon the bank of the river.
-He searched for any escape.
-However, he knew there was none.
+He searched for any escape. but, he knew there was none.
 His father and uncle were behind the rest of the pack.
 They might be a half mile away.
-If by chance they would arrive in time, would they save him or just stand and watch the dogs tear him apart.
+If by chance they arrived in time, would they save him or just stand and watch the dogs tear him apart?

 His eyes franticly searching he saw it the opening of a small cave about half way up the hill.
 Glancing over his shoulder, he stared into the face of the killer dog.

-Ruffian eyes glazed over sending cold chills down the boy’s spine.
+Ruffian eyes glazed over, sending icy chills down chased up and down the boy’s spine.
 He knew that look.
-The dog became like that just before he dove for the kill.
+The dog became this way just before he dove for the kill.
 Spinning on his heel, he raced for the cave with the dog thirty feet behind and closing fast.
 Now Ruffian let loose with a powerful bark.
 A challenge to the other dogs claiming his prey.

 Incredibly, he heard his father shout.
 “Go get him Ruffian.”

-“Teach him whose boss.”
-His uncle joined in.
+“Teach him who’s boss.”
+His uncle joined his father’s call.
 At that moment, he felt a horrible sense of loss.
 He was on his own.
 Not one person in the whole world cared if he lived or died.

 He stopped.
-Trembling he turned and faced Ruffian.
-The dog was almost on him.
-His father and uncle were not going to save him.
+Trembling, he turned and faced Ruffian.
+The pitbull was five feet away .
+His father and uncle would not save him.
 Snatching up a rock, he threw it at the charging dog.
-The fist sized rock hit the dog in the head momentarily shunning him.
-Grabbing as many rocks as he could carry the boy ran for the cave.
+The fist sized rock hit the dog in the head, shunning him.
+Grabbing as many rocks as he could carry, the boy ran for the cave.
 Recovering Ruffian chased him.
 He slid into the cave opening and turned to face his attacker.